 6.1 The Review Report has been prepared in consultation with various internal Council departments.
-However, further, detailed consultation will take place following Cabinet agreement, with targeted stakeholder bodies.
-There will be no public consultation on the Review Report, although the final Welsh Government approved report will be made public during the pre-deposit stage of revised Plan preparation.
+Further detailed consultation has taken place with targeted stakeholder bodies following Cabinet agreement.
+There has been no public consultation on the Review Report, although the final Welsh Government approved report will be made public during the pre-deposit stage of revised LDP preparation.